 LifeCare - LifeCare supports older people, those living with dementia or poor health, and the people who care for them.

 'Dear Ukrainians’, is an observational documentary that, over the next year, will follow the ‘Homes For Ukraine’ scheme through the lives of the families and individuals who have signed up.
 The production team will be made up of Ukrainian refugee filmmakers, UCA students and a professional documentary crew supported by Pinball London an award-winning independent production company.

 PinBall London – Production company

 A group of sector leaders including the Fast Forward research group are working together to affect change for women photographers and audiences in all aspects of our society.

-The Hyman Foundation hosted and sponsored Fast Forward Women in Photography Research Workshop
+The Hyman Foundation hosted and sponsored the Fast Forward Women in Photography Research Workshop.